-RETROSPECTIVE NON-INTERVENTIONAL STUDIES

-Purely observational database review and/or research

-Retrospective review of records where all the events of interest have already happened, e.g. case-control, cross-sectional, and purely retrospective cohort studies e.g. retrospective data collection from individual medical records at the site of the investigator
+PROSPECTIVE NON-INTERVENTIONAL STUDIES RETROSPECTIVE NON-INTERVENTIONAL STUDIES Prospective cohort studies in which the Purely observational database review and/or prescription of the medicine is independent from research the inclusion of the patient in the study Retrospective review of records where all the A retrospective study to which a prospective events of interest have already happened, element is subsequently introduced 4 e.g. case-control, cross-sectional, and purely retrospective cohort studies Long-term extension studies with patient follow up beyond trial protocol specified time for Studies in which the prescriber later becomes observation and active collection of additional an investigator, but prescribing has already data occurred 4 e.g. retrospective data collection from individual medical records at the site of the investigator